matthewhazlehurst/vscode-line-highlighter/README.md

 # line-highlighter README

 This is the README for the line-highlighter extension.
 Given a filename, a line number and a color code, this extension will open the file and highlight the relevant line with the chosen color.
 The color code is a positive or negative number between 1 and 100.
-A negative number will show a shade of red, and a postive number a shade of green, with the number itself dictation the percenage shade of that color.
+A negative number will show a shade of red, and a postive number a shade of green, with the number itself dictating the percenage shade of that color.
 For example -25 is 25% red, and 100 is 100% green.

 ## Features